In order to access the Housing and Advising Form, you will need to complete three steps:

 Academic Advising Information

-It is important to understand that you have a critical role to play in your advising relationships.
-Your advisers are conversation partners, not information dispensers, and you should prepare to participate in these conversations by first reflecting on your interests and goals.
-You can begin that conversation by thoughtfully answering the questions that relate to your academic and extra-curricular interests in the Housing and Advising Form below.
+It is important to understand that you have a critical role to play in your advising relationships and you should prepare to participate in them by first reflecting on your interests and goals.
+You can lay the groundwork for the advising conversations to come by thoughtfully answering the questions that relate to your academic and extra-curricular interests in the Housing and Advising Form below.